 176 Lygon Street, Carlton | Mains $18-$28 | Established 1989

-This is the oldest Thai restaurant on Lygon Street and it still runs like it has something to prove.
+The oldest Thai restaurant on Lygon Street.
 Lemongrass brought Thai Royal Cuisine to Melbourne when most Australians thought pad thai was the entire canon.
-The Massaman Curry ($22) uses a house-made paste that’s noticeably more complex than what you’ll find at the dozens of Thai places that copied them.
-The Prawn in Garlic Pepper ($26) is deceptively simple — perfectly cooked prawns in a wok-tossed sauce that tastes like it has about fifteen ingredients too many.
+The Massaman Curry ($22) uses a house-made paste that’s noticeably more complex than the competition.
+The Prawn in Garlic Pepper ($26) is deceptively simple and perfectly executed.

 Go for: The Massaman Curry and the sense that you’re eating somewhere with actual history.